-500 signatures reached
+1,000 signatures reached

 To: Australian Parliamentarians

 • The superannuation balances of women are 47% lower than for men

 We call on our parliamentarians to:

 2. Put in place structures that encourage superannuation contribution sharing when only one parent is working.

-5. Fund government co-contribution top-ups for workers who are not on track for a decent retirement.
+3. Fund government co-contribution top-ups for workers who are not on track for a decent retirement.